If a school LOST 1 CHILD every week ... What would you do?

 Photograph (Updated EVERY 6 months)

-Fingerprints and Dental Records
+Prints and Dental Records

 3. Release ALL details of missing foster children the public and to the National Center for Missing and Exploited Children with the following: